-First, you have to consider the level of detail you need.
-High-resolution satellites can give you a good view of the top of a building, but if you need more granularity to see small objects, you’d be better off with a drone.
+You should consider the level of detail you need.
+High-resolution satellites can give you a good view of the top of a building, but if you need more granularity to see small objects, a drone is best.

 Capture Satellite Images With EarthCache

-SkyWatch is a Waterloo-based company on a mission to make Earth observation data accessible to everyone.
-We connect remote sensing managers and developers with one of the largest networks of satellite imagery providers in the world.
+Waterloo-based SkyWatch connects remote sensing managers and developers with one of the world's largest networks of satellite imagery providers.

-EarthCache is extremely easy to use, so you don't have to worry about complicated data agreements and lengthy negotiations.
-It’s also risk-free because there are no subscription fees, you only pay for what you buy and when the images are delivered.
+You don't have to worry about complicated data agreements and lengthy negotiations with EarthCache.
+It is also risk-free since there are no subscription fees; you only pay when you receive the images.